RenaudBernard59/RB-Fiches-Programmation/documentation/CSS/frameworks/Bootstrap3/Bs4.md

 ### J-Carousel (carousel.js)

-A slideshow component for cycling through elements, like a carousel.
-Nested carousels are not supported.
+A slideshow component for cycling through elements, like a carousel. **Nested carousels are not supported**.

 #### 1-Examples

-First slide [900x500]
-Previous
-Next
+IMG

     ```HTML
     <div id="carousel-example-generic" class="carousel slide" data-ride="carousel">